SIRGLab/CTR-EDMD/README.md

 # CTR-EDMD
-Data-driven Steering of Concentric Tube Robots in Unknown Environments via Dynamic Mode Decomposition
+Repository for Simulation and Control of Concentric Tube Robots.
+It implements the methodology presented in presented in the following paper: "Data-driven Steering of Concentric Tube Robots in Unknown Environments via Dynamic Mode Decomposition
+".
+Balint Thamo, David Hanley Kevin Dhaliwal, Mohsen Khadem.
+IEEE Robotics and Automation Letters, 2022.

-This repo uses C++ in ROS environment to simulate data-driven steering of CTRs via Dynamic Mode Decomposition.
+This repo uses C++ in ROS Melodic environment to simulate data-driven steering of CTRs via Dynamic Mode Decomposition.
 You need to copy the folders into the src folder in your workspace.
 Then you can run it by the following command:  roslaunch ctr_main ctr_main.launch

 The simulation environment shows each tube separately as well as the overall shape of the CTR.